myleisure/rate-your-city/README.md

-App to rate cities in each country
+App to rate cities in each country.
+The web client is made with React